ycyam-oliver/Transformer-Stock/README.md

 (2) Baseline model
 ========================================
-The simple ARIMA model is used as a baseline model to evaluate the transformer-based model performance.
+The simple ARIMA model is used as a baseline model to compare and evaluate the transformer-based model performance.
 Its relevant code and results can be found in `arima_percent_change.ipynb`